dmulholl/dotfiles/readme.md

 Structure
 ---------

+* The `/backups` directory is automatically created if need be to store copies of any files overwritten by the initialization script.

 * The `/bin` directory contains executables and is added to the path.

 * The `/lib` directory contains all the third-party code in the repository.